 Who can apply

-To be eligible for an internship you must be:
+To be eligible for an internship you’ll need:

-- a full-time student at a New Zealand tertiary institution.
+- to be a full-time/part-time student at a New Zealand tertiary institution (or have completed your degree in the last six months)

 You can’t apply for an internship if you’re studying outside of New Zealand.
 If you’re not eligible for an internship, you can still gain experience by volunteering.